kiboschool/course-programming-1/src/lessons/libraries/library_basics.md

 Capitalise This Sentence Please.
 ```

+### Install a Library
+Some libraries are not part of standard python, so you need to install them using `pip`.
+`pip install <library>`

+You need to check the documentation for the needed library to get the correct pip command.

 ## Library Contents
 How would we then check functions within a specific library?
 We can use the keyword __help__